docker/tuf/ceremony/CEREMONY.md

 ### Procedure

 #### Initialize TUF Repository
 This section is to be completed by the root signing lead only.
+In other words, root and target signers _do not_ have to execute any of the commands in this section.

 1. The lead signs into Docker Image Signing - Production (654654578585) AWS account
 1. The lead initializes the TUF signing ceremony by running the following command: